-Her doctoral research explores scientific, historical and social endeavours in connection to the exhumation of human remains from the Spanish Civil War and the postwar period in the southwestern region of Extremadura (Spain).
-Focusing on notions of evidence production, she studies the role that human remains, documents, war remnants, oral accounts and expertise play in the construction of new histories and sociopolitical claims about past political repression.
-As a postdoctoral researcher in the project, she continues to focus on issues of post-violence reparation; the legal, political and scientific treatment of human remains in the production of truth, evidence and knowledge after conflict; and the sociocultural legacies of mass crimes in contexts of impunity.
+Her doctoral research explored scientific, historical and social endeavours in connection to the exhumation of human remains from the Spanish Civil War and the postwar period in the southwestern region of Extremadura (Spain).
+Focusing on notions of evidence production, she studied the role that human remains, documents, war remnants, oral accounts and expertise played in the construction of new histories and sociopolitical claims about past political repression.
+As a postdoctoral researcher in the project, she continues to focus on the legal, political and scientific treatment of human remains in the production of truth, evidence and knowledge after conflict and the sociocultural legacies of mass crimes in contexts of impunity.